wilort/mastermind-solver/README.md

 $$

 Each ball position has exactly one color.
-Thus the following constraint is required.
+Hence, the following constraint is required.
 $$
 \sum_{c \in C} x_{bc} = 1, \text{for all } b \in B
 $$

 There can be a maximum of four ball colors in a guess.
-Thus, the following constraint is required.
+Hence, the following constraint is required.
 $$
 \sum_{b \in B} \sum_{c \in C} x_{bc} \leq 4
 $$

 The variables x and y are related.
-To force binary $y_c$ to be $1$ if and only if the color is used in any ball position Then the following constraints are required.
+To force binary $y_c$ to be $1$ if and only if the color is used in any ball position Hence, the following constraints are required.
 $$
 y_c \leq \sum_{b \in B} x_{bc}, \text{for all } c \in C
 $$